gravitational/teleport/rfd/00XX-proxy-tunnel-service.md

 # RFD XX - Proxy Tunnel Service

 ## What
 This document describes an API that enables a proxy to dial the nodes connected to a neighboring proxy.
-This will allow node agents to connect to one proxy and be reachable through any other proxy in the cluster.
+This is an optional feature that will allow node agents to connect to one proxy and be reachable through any other proxy in the cluster.
 This is one component of a larger design to make teleport more cloud friendly.
 See [RFD 48](https://github.com/gravitational/teleport/blob/master/rfd/0048-war-dialler-node-tracker.md) for more details.

 ## Why
 The main goal is to remove the need for a node agent to create a reverse tunnel to every proxy.
 The problems caused by this behavior are outlined [here](https://github.com/gravitational/teleport/blob/master/rfd/0048-war-dialler-node-tracker.md#why).